balderdashy/sails-docs/security/SAILS-SECURITY-POLICY.md

 - A summary of the vulnerability
 - The code you used when you discovered the vulnerability or a code example of the vulnerability (whichever is shorter).
 - Whether you want us to make your involvement public.
 If you want such a reference the name and link you wish to be referred (e.g. Jane Doe's link to her GitHub account)

+> Please respect the core team's privacy and do not send bugs resulting from undocumented usage, questions, or feature requests to this email address.

 ###The process
 When you report a vulnerability, one of the project members will respond to you within a maximum of 14 days.
 This response will most likely be an acknowledgement that we've received the report and will be investigating it immediately.